weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 `swarm_number` is the swarm # for which you wish to concatenate each trajectories dcds.
 `structure_file` is the name of the initial structure found in `./common`).

-`catdcd` is the path to the catdcd exectuable, found in the VMD installation directories (see the default value above for a hint to where you will find it--the specific path will depend on where you installed VMD).
+`catdcd` is the path to the catdcd executable, found in the VMD installation directories (see the default value above for a hint to where you will find it--the specific path will depend on where you installed VMD).

 After editing this file, launch the concatenation job with the following command:
 ```